xabbu42/psr/README.md

 Todos and Ideas
 ---------------

-- Add support for a config file, especially to configure the browser command and to add new searches.

 - Get more use out of [Web::Scraper](http://search.cpan.org/~miyagawa/Web-Scraper/lib/Web/Scraper.pm) and the scraping code coming with searches.

   - Add title and/or descriptions of search results to output.
   - etc.

-- Allow using stdin and POST method to support pastbins or github markdown preview.

-- Document how to define searches.